 WikiPay currently operates in all 50 states as well as more than 50 countries around the world.
 Visit its website for a complete list of locations to which you can send money.

-Britny Lawhorn is an assistant publisher for finder.com who specializes in money transfers.
-She’s here to help readers get a better deal when they send money overseas.
+Britny Lawhorn is an assistant publisher for finder.com who specializes in mortgages.
+She’s here to help readers get a better deal when they buy or refinance a home.
+Prior to joining Finder, she spent more than 5 years working in marketing agencies where she helped businesses grow their audience.
 She attended the University of Tennessee, where she earned a degree in English.
-Prior to joining Finder, she helped small businesses grow their audience.
-She enjoys traveling, dabbles in photography and is passionate about drive-thru etiquette.
+In her free time, she enjoys traveling, volunteer work and dabbles in photography.

 How likely would you be to recommend finder to a friend or colleague?